zvada/technology/docs/release/cut-sw-release.md

 Now that the release has had a chance to propogate to all the mirrors, update the Madison ITB site by following the [yum update section](/infrastructure/madison-itb/#doing-yum-updates) of the Madison ITB document.
-Remember, it may be advisable to stop the HTCondor daemons according to the [HTCondor pre-release testing instructions](/release/itb-testing/#installing-htcondor-prerelease).
+Remember to stop the HTCondor and HTCondor-CE daemons according to the [HTCondor pre-release testing instructions](/release/itb-testing/#installing-htcondor-prerelease).
+Those daemons will need to be restarted after the upgraode.